hello-maker/JunctionTreeVAE/README.md

 # Junction Tree Variational Autoencoder for Molecular Graph Generation

 Official implementation of Junction Tree Variational Autoencoder [https://arxiv.org/abs/1802.04364](https://arxiv.org/abs/1802.04364)
+This repo will use to conduct de novo drug design by multi-objective optimization.

 # Update
 This repo contains Python script (version 3.6.13) that be able to train JTVAE model.